Designing 90-Day Challenges for Your Mastermind Group

 Blog

-90 Day Challenges for Your Mastermind Group
+Designing 90-Day Challenges for Your Mastermind Group

-5. Have mastermind group members list what resources they’ll need to accomplish the 90 day goal.
+5. Have mastermind group members list what resources they’ll need to accomplish the 90-day goal.
 Will they need to hire a specific sub-contractor?
 Find financing?
 Signup for a class?
 Read a book?
 Buy workout equipment?
 Talk with a partner?

 Want to learn how to start a mastermind group?
 Click here to get my free video tutorial on how to create a mastermind group of your own.